mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Also, we want the function "equality up to permutation".
 We can test for this by first building the matching matrix, then seeing if there is a permutation of this matrix that makes it diagonal.
 And we can do a super-short hack-check, just by testing to see if it is square!
 If not, then we know the two images are not equivalent up to permutation...

-# PROBLEM: How do we augment our labelings?
+# half solved.
+PROBLEM: How do we augment our labelings?

 We need to make sure that the warping doesn't accidentally destroy the nice property that our cell segmentations are given by thresholding the membrane segmentation (with 8-connected cells). *How can we test this?* If we warp the membrane, we expect the number of cells to remain the same!
 *They do not.* Thus, we have a problem.
 With even very small warps, we lose some cells due to the appearance of gaps in the membrane.